What to know before you enter that golden ticket ‘treasure hunt’ from Jelly Belly’s founder

 You have to pay $49.99 to enter the statewide treasure hunts, and each one is limited to 1,000 participants.
 As the news release describes it, “David and his partner have started going across the USA hiding gold style tickets in the form of necklaces in places they come across with an interesting story.
 Plans are to have multiple treasure hunts for these gold tickets in each state.”

-The cost of the contest appears to divided people on social media, with some saying the price tag is too high and others saying they’re fine with paying $50 for a little fun and excitement.
+The cost of the contest appears to have divided people on social media, with some saying the price tag is too high and others saying they’re fine with paying $50 for a little fun and excitement.
 (Dahl fans may recall that Willy Wonka only charged the price of a candy bar.)

 You don’t really know what you’re getting

-Klein declined to comment on the actual value of the factory he’s giving away, citing fluctuations in real estate market.
+Klein declined to comment on the actual value of the factory he’s giving away, citing fluctuations in the real estate market.
 He says the property is 4,000 square feet and located in Florida, where he lives, and the winner of the contest will become the new owner.
-The winner will also receive an “an all-expenses paid trip and education to a candy-making university,” which Klein said was located at University of Wisconsin-Madison.
+The winner will also receive an “all-expenses paid trip and education to a candy-making university,” which Klein said was located at University of Wisconsin-Madison.

 You need a Facebook account